Compassion & Choices

 This social justice task force concerned with hunger and hunger issues (commonly identified as the FEDS: feed every deserving soul/stomach) attempts to identify, pursue and facilitate projects for church members interested in helping to alleviate hunger in central Iowa.
 Activities since the FEDS inception in 2008 have included preparing and serving dinner monthly at the Central Iowa Homeless Shelter, quarterly at Children and Family Urban Movement (CFUM), and collecting for the DMARC Food Pantry.

-Our congregation is also a founding member of the Des Moines Cluster of the Iowa Sanctuary Movement, formed under the umbrella of the American Friends Service Committee (AFSC).
-We are one of several area churches that have agreed to provide financial and other forms of assistance to immigrants in Central Iowa who are facing hardships because of immigration policies.
+We are a founding member of the Des Moines Cluster of the Iowa Sanctuary Movement formed under the umbrella of the American Friends Service Committee (AFSC).
+We are one of several area churches that have agreed to provide financial and other assistance to immigrants in Central Iowa who are facing hardships because of immigration policies.

 Here are just some of the ways members of our congregation have been involved in immigration justice:

-- Provided financial and/or volunteer support to local organizations, including Al Exito, Central Iowa Immigration Support Fund, SURJ (Standing Up for Racial Justice), JFON (Justice for Our Neighbors), AFSC, Latino Heritage Festival, Iowa Sanctuary Movement, DACA renewal fund, and the Drake legal clinic for Immigration Law.
+Provided financial and/or volunteer support to local organizations, including Al Exito, Central Iowa Immigration Support Fund, SURJ (Standing Up for Racial Justice), JFON (Justice for Our Neighbors), AFSC, Latino Heritage Festival, Iowa Sanctuary Movement, DACA renewal fund, Knock and Drop, the Drake Legal Clinic for Immigration Law, and Raices del Sur

-- Provided transportation and served as companions for sanctuary-seekers for court dates or administrative proceedings
+Provided transportation and served as companions for immigrants’ for court dates, ICE check-ins, and administrative proceedings

 Write Here, Write Now!